Skip to content

 • SubStringScorer: Checks whether the response contains a specific string (fast, no LLM required)

-• HumanInTheLoopScorer: Pauses execution for manual review
+• HumanInTheLoopScorerGradio: Launches a Gradio UI for manual review

 The LLM-based scorers use a separate model from the target, which avoids the obvious problem of asking the model being attacked whether it has been successfully attacked.
 Configure your scorer to use a capable model (GPT-4o or equivalent) for reliable judgements.